Douglas A. Zembiec: Death

 Zembiec was serving in the Ground Branch of the CIA's Special Activities Division in Iraq when he was killed by small arms fire while leading a raid in Sadr City, a neighborhood of Baghdad, on May 11, 2007.
 Zembiec was leading a unit of Iraqi forces he had helped train.
 Reports from fellow servicemen that were present when he was killed indicate that he had warned his troops to get down before doing so himself and was hit by enemy fire.
 The initial radio report indicated "five wounded and one martyred" with Zembiec having been killed and his men saved by his warning.
 He was posthumously awarded the Silver Star and Purple Heart for his actions that day.
 On May 16, 2007, a funeral mass was held at the Naval Academy Chapel with nearly 1,000 in attendance, about 40 of whom were enlisted Marines.
 It was a testament to the honor and respect his former Marines held him in as one officer observed "Your men have to follow your orders; they don't have to go to your funeral".
 Later that day he was interred at Arlington National Cemetery, Grave Number 8621, Section Number 60.
-Zembiec is buried only a few yards away from his Naval Academy classmate, Major Megan McClung.
-McClung was the first female Marine Corps officer killed in combat during the Iraq War, and first female graduate in the history of the Naval Academy to be killed in action.
 Shortly after his death, he was honored with a star on the CIA Memorial Wall, which remembers CIA employees who died while in service.
 Although Zembiec's star officially remains anonymous as of July 2014, his CIA employment was confirmed in interviews with his widow and former U.S. intelligence officials.

 In July 2007, Secretary of Defense Robert Gates publicly lost his composure, showing signs of grief, while discussing Zembiec during a speech.
 Zembiec was also prominently featured in a high-profile column in The Wall Street Journal in September 2007.
 In November 2007, Zembiec's high school alma mater, La Cueva High School, inducted him as the charter member of their hall of fame and named the wrestling room in his honor.
 The NCAA announced that Zembiec would be awarded the 2008 NCAA Award of Valor.
 In January 2008 General David Petraeus, Commander of Multi-National Force – Iraq, dedicated the helipad at Camp Victory located at Baghdad International Airport in Zembiec's name.
 He referred to Zembiec as "a true charter member of the brotherhood of the close fight."
-Zembiec is survived by his parents, Mr. and Mrs. Don Zembiec, brother, and his wife and daughter, Pamela and Fallyn.
+Zembiec is survived by his mother and his wife and daughter, Pamela and Fallyn.

+In May 2008, the United States Naval Academy created an award presented annually to the graduating midshipman who exhibits exemplary leadership and drive to be an outstanding Marine Officer.
+This award is presented in his honor and is named the Maj.
+Doug Zembiec Award.